 - Official GMAT scores - Ask about our GMAT waiver option!

 (For more information on taking your Graduate Management Admissions Test (GMAT), visit MBA.com.)

 - An interview

-For more information about the MSHRM program, to speak with an advisor, or to make an appointment, call 610-861-1400, reach out to us at Moravian.edu/Grad-Business or email Clint Doyle, Student Experience Mentor, at firstname.lastname@example.org.
+For more information about the MSHRM program, to speak with an advisor, or to make an appointment, call us at 610-861-1400 or email email@example.com, or contact Sean Rossi, Student Experience Mentor, at 610-625-7742 or firstname.lastname@example.org.